vinceimbat/vinceimbat/content/My life work is both emotional and intellectual.md

 The other half of my work is intellectual.
 Yes, I want a life that is mentally stable and can be filled with happiness and rich inner experiences.
 However, a prerequisite to that is that I train myself in intellectual work.

 This could sound counterintuitive.
-After all, sages have always warned about the dangers of intellectualization—that it lessens compassion and causes suffering, which is anti-happiness ([[thoughts/buddha avoided metaphysics]]).
+After all, sages have always warned about the dangers of intellectualization—that it lessens compassion and causes suffering, which is anti-happiness ([[buddha avoided metaphysics]]).
 I can see their point.
 I don't necessarily enjoy intellectual work sometimes, and people who are too caught up in intellectual work can become too self-righteous and hard on their beliefs and ideologies.
 But to completely reject intellectual work, I think is an extreme position, especially because of how fundamental truth and reason are in the pursuit of the good life.

 Why?